Project Objectives of the Year: Cook Islands

 Cook Islands Whale Research and Education Centre

-Nan Hauser, with the assistance of benefactors Joan Daeschler and Helen Jordan, founded and built the Cook Islands Whale and Wildlife Centre on the Are Matua of Rarotonga, Cook Islands in 2000.
+Nan Hauser, with the assistance of benefactors Joan Daeschler and Helen Jordan, founded and built the Cook Islands Whale Research and Education Centre on the Are Matua of Rarotonga, Cook Islands in 2000.

 For the past 23 years, the Center has served as an educational experience for locals, tourists, students, interns, visiting scientists, volunteers, and government officials.
 It has been a place to view videos, exhibits, specimens, whale-related artifacts, and artwork by the children of the Centre.
 School groups visit the Centre and educational courses have been adopted into the local school curriculum and the internet.

 The Centre’s doors will be open 5 days a week, allowing locals, tourists, and students to learn about the Cook Islands and the ocean that surrounds us.
 The Centre gives everyone a better understanding of Earth, the ocean sciences of the country, the whales, and its interesting history.

 Thousands of people have visited.
 Many keep in touch, write personal whale stories, and send newspaper clippings.
 The Centre has served as a place of education, raising awareness and bringing curious people of all ages, together.
 It has provided a safe learning environment for children after school, as well as school groups during school hours.
 Over the years, children have learned to care for the environment and take “ownership” of their whales, dolphins, sharks, and turtles.

-The Whale and Wildlife Centre is introducing more exhibits on the ocean and its inhabitants, the shipwrecks, the geology, the history, and more.
+The Whale Research and Education Centre is introducing more exhibits on the ocean and its inhabitants, the shipwrecks, the geology, the history, and more.

 Elena and Edwin Tavioni, Air New Zealand, T and M Heather, Strickland Motors, Pacific Marine Charters, Akura Charters, D-Vent Sheet Metal, all the fishermen, and many other Cook Island companies have continued to support our efforts over the years to keep the whale research going.